Adi-iitd/AI-Art/README.md

 ![neural-style](https://user-images.githubusercontent.com/41862477/49682529-b23e2880-fadb-11e8-8625-82fc2b14c487.png)

-Neural Style Transfer (NST) uses a previously trained convolutional network, and builds on top of that.
+Neural Style Transfer (NST) uses a previously trained convolutional network and builds on top of that.
 I will be using VGG-19 which has already been trained on the very large ImageNet database.
-It learned to recognize a variety of *low level features* (at the earlier layers) and *high level features* (at the deeper layers).
+It learned to recognize a variety of * low-level features* (at the earlier layers) and * high-level features* (at the deeper layers).
 Building the NST algorithm takes three steps:

 - **Content Cost** : **J***content* (C, G)
 - **Style Cost** : **J***style* (S, G)